contentful/contentful.java/README.md

 compile 'com.contentful.java:java-sdk:1.0.5'
 ```

+The SDK requires at minimum Java 6 or Android 2.3.

 ### Default Client

-The SDK uses Retrofit(v1.6.1) under the hood as a REST client, which detects [OkHttp][5] in your classpath and uses it if it's available, otherwise falls back to the default `HttpURLConnection` (note that for Android devices running API 8 or lower, the `AndroidApacheClient` will be used).
+The SDK uses Retrofit(v1.6.1) under the hood as a REST client, which detects [OkHttp][5] in your classpath and uses it if it's available, otherwise falls back to the default `HttpURLConnection`.

 The recommended approach would be to add [OkHttp][5] as a dependency to your project, but that is completely optional.